OfficeDev/office-js-docs-pr/docs/excel/custom-functions-save-state.md

 ---
 ms.date: 05/01/2019
 description: Use `Office.Storage` to save state with custom functions.
-title: Save and share state in custom functions (preview)
+title: Save and share state in custom functions
 localization_priority: Priority
 ---